cou23001/TranslateApp/README.md

 # Overview
 The app, designed for Android, allows users to translate words or text between English and Spanish, making it easier to understand content in those languages.
+The app allows to create an user and store favorite translated words.
 All the implementation was done using Kotlin.
 The app connects to API Rest service to translate the information.

 [Software Demo Video](https://youtu.be/74rVsHB_Ouc)

 # Future Work
-The objective of the solution is to transition to a mobile app on Android devices.
 Future features may include:
-- Voice translation
-- Local storage
+- Updated interface

 # Development Environment